1337tester/SolarSoundBytes/README.md

 and energy storage technologies recorded during the same timeframe from 2022-01-02 to 2024-12-24.

+This project is a real-world application of the learnings acquired during our
+[9-week bootcamp at Le Wagon](https://www.lewagon.com/barcelona/data-science-course) and was created during our final 2 weeks together in Barcelona from June 2 to 13, 2025.

 ## SoundBytes

 We've created **SoundBytes** - short audio summaries that turn our data insights into easy-to-understand stories.
 Users can pick any combination of data streams and time periods to generate custom audio reports, making the energy transition accessible to everyone.